mars0i/forage/doc/toroidal/Toroidal.md

 ### General notes, vocabulary and notation

 - The "standard region" or "region" is the area that counts--it's what would be displayed, or it's the environment in which agents move.
-The result we want is that we can at least display lines as "wrapping" back to the other side of the region if they exist out at one side.
 - "seg" means line segment, i.e. a pair of coordinate pairs.
 - "bound-" means "boundary-", or as in "upper bound".
   (It has nothing to do with binding.)